intel/ccloudvm/README.md

   to run on the first boot of the VM.
 This file is used to create user accounts, install packages and configure the VM.

-ciao-down ships with a number of workloads for creating VMs based on standard images, such as Ubuntu 16.04 and Fedora 25.
+ccloudvm ships with a number of workloads for creating VMs based on standard images, such as Ubuntu 16.04 and Fedora 25.
 Users are also free to create their own workloads.
-Standard workloads are stored in $GOPATH/src/github.com/ciao-project/ciao/testutil/ciao-down/workloads.
+Standard workloads are stored in $GOPATH/src/github.com/intel/ccloudvm/workloads.
-User created workloads are stored in ~/.ciao-down/workloads.  ciao-down always checks the ~/.ciao-down/workloads directory first so if a workload exists in both directories with the same name, ciao-down will use the workload in ~/.ciao-down/workloads.
+User created workloads are stored in ~/.ccloudvm/workloads.  ccloudvm always checks the ~/.ccloudvm/workloads directory first so if a workload exists in both directories with the same name, ccloudvm will use the workload in ~/.ccloudvm/workloads.

 Which workload to use is specified when creating the VM with the create command.
 The workload can be a file without the .yaml extension or a URI pointing to a local or remote file.
 If the workload is a file without the .yaml extension then it must be present in either of the two directories mentioned above.
 For example, the create command in the introduction section creates an Ubuntu 16.04 workload (xenial).
-This caused ciao-down to load the workload definition in
+This caused ccloudvm to load the workload definition in
-$GOPATH/src/github.com/ciao-project/ciao/testutil/ciao-down/workloads/xenial.yaml.
+$GOPATH/src/github.com/intel/ccloudvm/workloads/xenial.yaml.
 In the case of a remote file the supported schemes are http, https and file.
-Be aware of the remote file will not be saved hence each time this option is used, ciao-down will try to get it from the remote location.
+Be aware of the remote file will not be saved hence each time this option is used, ccloudvm will try to get it from the remote location.
 For example, to create a workload using the file /home/x/workload.yaml we have two options.

 Using the file scheme:

 ```
-ciao-down create file:///home/ciao-down/workload.yaml
+ccloudvm create file:///home/ccloudvm/workload.yaml
 ```

 or its absolute path:

 ```
-ciao-down create  /home/ciao-down/workload.yaml
+ccloudvm create  /home/ccloudvm/workload.yaml
 ```

-As the majority of the ciao-down workloads are cloud-init files, ciao-down only works with images that are designed to run cloud-init on their first boot.
+As the majority of the ccloudvm workloads are cloud-init files, ccloudvm only works with images that are designed to run cloud-init on their first boot.
 Typically, these are the cloud images, e.g.,. the [Ubuntu Cloud Images](https://cloud-images.ubuntu.com/).

 ## Creating new Workloads

-ciao-down workloads are multi-doc YAML files.
+ccloudvm workloads are multi-doc YAML files.
 The first document contains invariants about the VM created from the workload such as the image off which it is based and its hostname.
 The second contains dynamic instance data that can be altered on every boot, such as the number of CPUs the VM uses and the ports mapped.
 The final document contains